 McLaughlin went on to become the President of the Brooklyn Democratic Club.
 Under his leadership, the Club, which had previously been splintered by warring factions, united behind a platform stressing transparent and progressive politics, and brought new recognition to Brooklyn's burgeoning political might.
 Shortly thereafter, he was elected County Judge and served ably in that position for many years.

-Since those early years, McLaughlin & Stern has grown from a two-person practice to a firm of over seventy attorneys with offices in Manhattan, upstate New York, and Florida.
+Since those early years, McLaughlin & Stern has grown from a two-person practice to a firm of over 100 attorneys with offices in Manhattan, Long Island, upstate New York, Connecticut and Florida.
 Our focus has also grown to reflect the changing world around us.
 We continue to litigate headline-making cases, but also work with clients to structure complex financial, and real estate transactions, protect intellectual property, resolve employment disputes, and assist clients with their estate planning.
 And, as the economy grows increasingly global, we have expanded our international focus, working with clients and businesses around the world, including in China and India.
 Thus, from our humble beginnings on William Street, McLaughlin & Stern has grown to a multifaceted law firm adept at resolving complex 21st-century disputes.
 As we say, with experience comes vision.